Purdue-CS193/homework-0-kStark955/index.md

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/kalutes/CS193_Fall18_Lab1/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.
 ### Support or Contact
+-->

+# Kyle's First CS193 Homework

+- I like how cs193 is such a long walk away, I get in plenty of exercise hoofing it for 15ish minutes across campus, it's my favorite thing
+- I actually like how it's going a lot of good review stuff for using text editors, that is a good review and probably good
+- I like that it's only one day a week and that it isn't too hard

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.